nest/nest-extension-module/README.rst

 NEST Extension Module Example
 =============================

-   This version of the extension module code will not work with NEST 3.6 or earlier.
-It is adapted to NEST Master as of 15 December 2023.
 This repository contains an example extension module (i.e a "plugin") for the `NEST Simulator <https://nest-simulator.org>`_.
 Extension modules allow users to extend the functionality of NEST without altering the source